analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 - \*.launch, .cproject, and .project -- These files are the project files used in the Eclipse environment.
 They can be ignored when working with OpenOCD and GDB from the command line.
 (Note a few examples do not have Eclipse project files yet.)
 For more information on using Eclipse, see ["Getting Started with Eclipse"](https://www.analog.com/media/en/technical-documentation/user-guides/getting-started-with-eclipse.pdf)

-The SDK provides an API for working with the device's components.
+The MSDK provides an API for working with the device's components.
 To use the API, you will need to include the header (\*.h) files in your source code.
 The API header files for the MAX78000 reside in Libraries/PeriphDrivers/Include/MAX78000/.
 For convenience, you can include the "mxc.h" file in your source.
 This file includes the headers for all the supported peripheral libraries.
 Documentation for the functions contained in the API can be found at Libraries/PeriphDrivers/Documentation/MAX78000/index.html.

 ## Jumper Settings for the MAX78000 EV Kit